Reports |

 A layout area's output includes white space.
 The height of the layout area determines the amount of space the layout area uses.
 White space is reduced or eliminated only in the case of shrinkage (see "Shrinking Layout Areas") and consolidation (see "Consolidating Blank Space").

 A layout area can also include other widgets: graph widgets let you present data as a pie or bar graph; box and line widgets can be used to enhance a report's appearance.
-For example, page_header contains a horizontal line that underlines the column labels in the actual report.
+For example, You can create widgets directly from the Create menu or toolbox, or you can copy them from the layout window of another open report or a screen.
+When you copy widgets from a screen, Panther checks their type and makes the following adjustments:

 Copying Widgets to a Layout Window